h114mx001/CTFd-Docker-Challenges/README.md

 * Support for client side validation TLS docker api connections (HIGHLY RECOMMENDED).
 * Docker container kill on solve.
 * (Mostly) Seamless integration with CTFd.
+* Work with CTFd plugin `dynamic_challenges`.
+* Provide a quick way to apply TLS to your Docker Daemon.
 * **Untested**: _Should_ be able to seamlessly integrate with other challenge types.

 ## Installation / Configuration